Mold Remediation Detroit

 What Is Mold/Microbial Growth?

 Mold is a type of fungus that can grow in food, decaying organic matter, and damp areas, given the right conditions.
 An area that’s always damp, like the bathroom, and a comfortable temperature between 40 and 100 degrees F can be conducive to microbial growth.
-One example is the black spots you see in grout lines in the bathroom, which are a type of mold known as mildew.

 Common Signs Mold Is Present in Your Home